-The Pixel XL is launching in two capacity variants: 32GB and 128GB.
-For outright purchases, the Pixel XL will cost $1269 for the smaller 32GB model, and ramp up to $1419 for 128GB.
+The Pixel XL comes in two capacity variants: 32GB and 128GB.
+For outright purchases, the Pixel XL costs $1269 for the smaller 32GB model, and ramps up to $1419 for 128GB.
 As it turns out, this just so happens to be the exact same price points as the iPhone 7 Plus at those capacities, although it's interesting that Apple offers an improved camera on its plus-sized smartphone variant, while the Google phone is almost identical to the small version except for screen size and battery capacity.

 Google Pixel XL: Specifications